About the Award:

-Email materials to Prof. Jeffrey Taylor at email@example.com, with Elebash Application and your last name in the subject line.
+Email materials as a PDF file to Prof. Anne Stone (email@example.com), with “Elebash Dissertation Application” and your last name in the subject line.
 Those reapplying for grants must include a page in which they explain how the first grant was used to support their dissertation work (no budget needed), and how the additional amount will be used.

 –To apply for a Research Grant, prepare a one-page description of how you wish to spend the funds, why your application is appropriate for an Elebash Grant, and (on a separate page) a brief budget.
-Please email the materials as a PDF file, with Elebash Application and your last name in the subject line, to Prof. Taylor firstname.lastname@example.org.
-If you received an Elebash grant in the past, please summarize how that grant was used (no budget summary necessary).
+Please email the materials as a PDF file, with “Elebash Research Application” and your last name in the subject line, to Prof. Stone at firstname.lastname@example.org.
+If you received an Elebash research grant in the past, please summarize how that grant was used (no budget summary necessary).
 You may apply for a grant for a different topic, but please follow the guidelines outlined above.

 Except in unusual circumstances, all performances sponsored by the Elebash Fund should take place in Elebash Recital Hall, at the Graduate Center.

 The deadline for all materials is midnight [11:59pm] Sunday, Nov.
 10, 2019.
 Applications not time-stamped midnight or earlier, or which do not include required materials, will not be considered.
 Please direct further inquiries to Prof. Stone at astone @gc.cuny.edu.